keepdream1ng/FileRegistrationApp/README.md

 2. **Command-line arguments** – pass the folder path as an argument when running the app.

 ## Usage
-Example of running the application from the solution directory:
+Example of running the application from the solution directory (too bad modern dotnet command line tools dont really work, so we need to manually build a release version):

 ```bash
 .\FileRegistrationApp\bin\Release\FileRegistrationApp.exe "C:\testing"